-A modular system’s extra initial purchase cost can be recovered within the first year of operation because of its improved efficiency.
+A modular UPS system’s extra initial purchase cost can be recovered within the first year of operation because of its improved efficiency.
 The example in Fig. 1 below shows how this is possible.
-Other factors are then discussed, showing how they further reduce the relative cost of owning a modular system.
+Other factors are then discussed, showing how they further reduce the relative cost of owning a modular UPS system.

 Fig. 2: UPS efficiency curve

-Easy upgrades and optimised availability
+Easy upgrades and optimised UPS availability

 With increasing pressure and dependence on IT capacity, UPS planning should provide for future upgrades.
-For traditional UPSs, these mean extra space and costly cabling, with the system taken off-line during the work.
-A modular UPS eliminates these delays and costs because it comprises a rack containing a set of plug-in modules that can easily be replaced to meet growing critical load requirements.
+For traditional UPS power supplies, these mean extra space and costly cabling, with the system taken off-line during the work.
+A modular UPS system eliminates these delays and costs because it comprises a rack containing a set of plug-in modules that can easily be replaced to meet growing critical load requirements.
 Extra capacity can be achieved simply by swapping, say, three 20 kVA modules for three 30 kVA versions.
 Provided the UPS’s frame and associated cabling distribution is adequate, this upgrade requires little time or cost, no extra floor space requirement and no interruption to the load.

 This article has to show the factors to consider when calculating a UPS system’s true cost of ownership.
-It also reveals why an advanced modular system ultimately costs less to own than a transformer-based equivalent, even if its initial purchase price is higher.
+It also reveals why an advanced modular UPS system ultimately costs less to own than a transformer-based equivalent, even if its initial purchase price is higher.
 Additionally, it’s worth remembering that as well as these costs savings, the modular topology wins on the most fundamental expectation of a UPS – its availability.
-Hot-swapping of modules as described cuts Mean Time To Repair (MTTR) from 6 hours to 30 minutes, so modular systems make an availability of 0.999999 (Six Nines) a reality.
+Hot-swappable modules as described cuts Mean Time To Repair (MTTR) from 6 hours to 30 minutes, so modular systems make availability of 0.999999 (Six Nines) a reality.